Todd Hoover – President

 Todd Hoover is an officer with the Racine Police Department, where he has served for more than 20 years.
 Prior to being elected the WPPA’s President in September of 2016, Todd served on the organization’s statewide Board of Directors since 2005 and has its Treasurer since 2012.
 Todd continues to be an active member of the Racine Police Association, where he has spent more than 15 years on its Board of Directors and more than 10 years as its President.

-James L. Palmer, II – Executive Director | Contact
+James L. Palmer, II – Executive Director| Contact

 Jim Palmer is responsible for the development, promotion, and operations of the WPPA.
 He is also the organization’s spokesperson, general counsel, and chief lobbyist.
 Jim currently serves on the governing boards for the National Association of Police Organizations, Wisconsin Law Enforcement Accreditation Group, and Wisconsin Injured Law Enforcement Officers Resource Council.
 He is also the president of the Wisconsin Coalition of Annuitants and the chief executive officer for the Wisconsin Law Enforcement Museum of Valor.

 Jim received a Bachelor of Arts degree in political science from the University of Wisconsin in Madison, and a law degree from the Valparaiso University School of Law, where he was an editor of the law review.
 Jim is admitted to practice law before all state and federal courts in Wisconsin, and he is an active member of the American Bar Association, State Bar of Wisconsin, Dane County Bar Association, and Association of Wisconsin Lobbyists.
-Jim resides in Sun Prairie with his wife, Elizabeth, and their four children.
+A native of Wausau, Jim currently resides in Sun Prairie with his wife, Elizabeth, and their four children.

 Jean Steinhauer – Director of Administration & Finance | Contact